Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 * the condition on CPUID for this instruction to work
 * the valid modes (32-bit, 64-bit, real, protected, etc.)

-The isa_set field and friends are because there are lots of overlapping sets of instructions and maintaining one master set is easier than duplicating the data.
+The isa_set field and fields after are because there are lots of overlapping sets of instructions and maintaining one master set is easier than duplicating the data.

 Affected state
 --------------